chocolatetoothpaste/monologue/README.md

 [Support Development](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9KXDJTKMBPXTE)

+# Updates

+### 0.9.0
+* Added .set() method for augmenting/overwriting SET statements when using UPDATE (INSERT coming soon)
+* Breaking change: stringify() no longer automatically encapsulates arrays with ().
+Must be done by hand now (improves consistency with stringify() on objects)

 # Examples

-*These are a little out of date due to recent changes but are pretty close to correct*
+*These may be slightly little out of date due to recent changes but are pretty close to correct.
+See test.js for some great examples*

     var monologue = require('monologue');